 6.2 Pre-placement information

-Immediately prior to students commencing their placement, the discipline provides pre-placement information to the student, which should include the following:
+Immediately prior to a student commencing their placement, the discipline provides pre-placement information to the student, which should include the following:

 - a PrePlace course

 - health and safety issues, including procedures if an accident or injury occurs on placement

 - insurance cover